 MINISTRY OF HEALTH IN THE REPUBLIC OF THE MARSHALL ISLANDS

-Ebeye Community Health Center is the sole healthcare provider to over 15,000 Marshallese residents of Kwajalein Atoll in the Marshall Islands.
-The main health center is located in Ebeye but we also provide health services to all other communities along the chain of islands within the atoll through our outer-island dispensaries and periodic outreach visits.
+Ebeye CHC is the sole healthcare provider to over 15,000 Marshallese residents of Kwajalein Atoll.
+The main health center is located in Ebeye but services are also provided to other communities within the atoll through outer-island health dispensaries.

 The dispensaries were built in the 1990s to provide primary health services and modest emergency services before they can be transported to the main health center.
 Most islands are lacking in development and only accessible by boat.
 Thus, access to health services for the people in these islands heavily relies on the resources available in the dispensary units.
 Over the years, the units have pretty much deteriorated in almost every aspect.
 The cost of building maintenance and repair is a big financial burden to our program.
 Because most of the islands do not have adequate utility systems in place, the dispensaries need to have built-in solar power panels and water catchments to run the clinics properly.
 The building itself has also deteriorated a lot and lack of adequate clinical equipments limit the providers in doing their work.
 For these reasons, people in the community tend to come in late for health care intervention because of the limited services available.
 They began to rely more in the periodic visits of the outreach teams which doesn?t come very often.
 In the end, health disparities rose in these areas.